-An off-line AWS, that is a station recording data on site without any automatic transmission, is less and less used, because data are not available in real-time and it does not allow a fast detection of possible failure of the equipment.
-The wide offer of means of telecommunication pushes to recommend the use of real-time AWS, even for climatological data.
+An off-line AWS: A, that is a station recording data on site on internal or external data storage devices possibly combined with a display of actual data.
+The intervention of an observer is required to send stored data to the remote data user.
+Typical stations are without any automatic transmission, is less and less used, because data are not available in real-time and it does not allow a fast detection of possible failure of the equipment.
+The wide offer of means of telecommunication pushes to recommend the use of real-time AWS, even for climatological and simple aid-to-the-observer stationsdata.